highfidelity/hifi-docs-grav-content/03.create/04.entities/05.material-entity/docs.md

 You can add a material entity to an object in your domain.
 A material entity contains specific material data that determines the texture and shading of an object.
 For example, if you want to create a castle in your domain, you need your walls to look like they're made of rough gray stone.
 You can do this by adding a castle wall material entity to your walls.

+Before adding a material entity, make sure you have created a material using the [PBR Materials Guide](../../3d-models/pbr-materials-guide).

 **On This Page:**

 + [Generate a Material Entity](#generate-a-material-entity)